emote/tools/README.md

 ## Projects

 To illustrate a project, here is an example of creating a project.
-The commands used are described in more detail later in this docs.
+The commands used are described in more detail below.

 $ emote create myproj
 ...